cardgate/cs-cart/README.md

 2. Upload the **contents** of the **cardgate** folder to the **root** folder of your webshop.

 3. **Clear your cache.** Perhaps the Smarty templates need to be recompiled before changes to the templates are **visible.**

-   You can achieve this bij adding the parameter **ctpl** to your admin URL.
+4. You can achieve this by adding the parameter **ctpl** to your admin URL.

 ## Configuration